qinlihai/urlshortener/README.md

 - Springdoc OpenAPI 2.5.0
 - Node 16
 - Spring for Apache Kafka 3.2.0
+- Resillience4J
+- jwt for authentication
+- Lombok
+- MapStruct

 ## Build and Deployment
 To build and run this application on your local machine, type "docker-compose up" under the project root directory.

 Go to http://localhost:3000 to test the Url Shortener API and Url Shortener Statistics API.

+Kubernetes deployment files are located under /kubernetes.
+For local development, use the ***-node-port service file to expose MySQL and Kafka services to your app.

 ## Docker Containers
 The application runs with the following Docker containers: